-Entering his thirteen season as Music Director and Conductor of the Annapolis Symphony Orchestra, José-Luis Novo, holder of The Philip Richebourg Music Director Chair, becomes the longest-serving music director in the history of the ASO.
+Entering his fourteen season as Music Director and Conductor of the Annapolis Symphony Orchestra, José-Luis Novo, holder of The Philip Richebourg Music Director Chair, is the longest-serving music director in the history of the ASO.
 Since his appointment in 2005 Maestro Novo has instilled a new and vibrant artistic vision.
 His continuous drive for artistic excellence, innovative thematic programming, and collaborations with some of today’s most respected guest artists, have resulted in unprecedented artistic growth, praising audiences, and enthusiastic reviews.

 In addition to his directorship of the ASO, Maestro José-Luis Novo recently concluded an impressive thirteen-year tenure as Music Director and Conductor of the Binghamton Philharmonic in New York State.
-Prior to these appointments, he served as Assistant Conductor of the Cincinnati Symphony Orchestra under the direction of both Music Director Emeritus Jesús López-Cobos and former Music Director Paavo Järvi, and the Cincinnati Pops Orchestra under the late Erich Kunzel.
+Prior to these appointments, he served as Assistant Conductor of the Cincinnati Symphony Orchestra under the direction of both late Music Director Emeritus Jesús López-Cobos and former Music Director Paavo Järvi, and the Cincinnati Pops Orchestra under the late Erich Kunzel.

-After a successful debut with the Thailand Philharmonic Orchestra for the Thailand International Composition Festival in Bangkok in July of 2015, Maestro Novo was immediately re-engaged and conducted two additional sets of concerts in 2016 and he is scheduled to return for further concerts in 2018.
+After a successful debut with the Thailand Philharmonic Orchestra for the Thailand International Composition Festival in Bangkok in July of 2015, Maestro Novo was immediately re-engaged and conducted two additional sets of concerts in 2016 and he returned for further concerts in June of 2018.
 Other recent and upcoming guest conducting engagements include debut appearances with the Rochester Philharmonic Orchestra, the Alexandria, South Bend and San Luis Obispo Symphonies, return appearances with the Fresno Philharmonic, Baltimore Symphony, Symphoria, and a striking Kimmel Center debut in Philadelphia conducting the Curtis Institute Orchestra in a last minute replacement for an ailing Maestro Otto Werner Mueller.
 Prior guest conducting engagements have included, among others, appearances with the Symphony Silicon Valley, the Minnesota Orchestra, the Syracuse, Modesto, Tulsa, Windsor, Stamford, and Tallahassee Symphonies; the Cincinnati Chamber Orchestra; the Cleveland and Abilene Philharmonics; the Tenerife, Principado de Asturias, and Castilla y León Symphony Orchestras; the City of Granada Orchestra; the Andrés Segovia Chamber Orchestra at the National Auditorium in Madrid, the Vallés Symphony Orchestra at the Palau de la Música in Barcelona, and the Echternach Festival Orchestra at the Kennedy Center and on tour in Luxembourg and Germany.

 A committed advocate of contemporary music, Maestro Novo has worked with some of today’s foremost composers and has led eighteen orchestral world premieres, many of which were commissioned through his own initiative.
 In the operatic field, he made his debut conducting a production of Smetana’s The Bartered Bride in collaboration with the late Maestro Julius Rudel and subsequently has conducted productions of Britten’s Albert Herring, Menotti’s Old Maid and the Thief, and Vaughan Williams’ Riders to the Sea.